Pimzino/file-length-lint/README.md

 * `fileLengthLint.measurementType`: Measurement type to use for file length linting. 'lines' counts the number of lines in a file, 'tokens' estimates the number of tokens that would be used by an LLM (using the approximation of 4 characters ≈ 1 token).
 * `fileLengthLint.maxTokens`: Maximum number of tokens allowed in a file before showing a lint error (only used when measurementType is set to 'tokens').
 For LLMs, approximately 4 characters ≈ 1 token.
 * `fileLengthLint.languageSpecificMaxTokens`: Language-specific maximum token counts.
 Overrides the global maxTokens setting for specified languages (only used when measurementType is set to 'tokens').
 For LLMs, approximately 4 characters ≈ 1 token.
+* `fileLengthLint.maxFileSizeInMB`: Maximum file size in MB to process.
+Files larger than this will be skipped to prevent memory issues (default: 5MB).

+## Language Server Implementation

+This extension uses a language server implementation to provide high-performance file analysis without causing VS Code extension host crashes.
+The language server runs in a separate process, which prevents it from affecting the stability of VS Code.

+Key benefits of the language server approach:

+- **Improved Performance**: Analysis runs in a separate process, preventing VS Code extension host crashes
+- **Efficient Resource Management**: Better memory usage and cleanup
+- **Incremental Processing**: Only changed files are processed, not the entire workspace
+- **Debounced Validation**: Prevents excessive CPU usage during rapid file changes
+- **Simplified Codebase**: Removed worker threads and complex file scanning logic

+### How It Works

+The language server implementation follows the Language Server Protocol (LSP) which standardizes the communication between language tooling and code editors.
+This approach has several advantages:

+1. **Separate Process**: The language server runs in a separate process, which prevents it from affecting the stability of VS Code.
+2. **Efficient Communication**: The client and server communicate using a standardized protocol, which reduces overhead.
+3. **Better Resource Management**: The server can manage its own resources independently of the VS Code extension host.

+### Architecture

+The extension is divided into two parts:

+- **Client**: The VS Code extension that communicates with the language server.
+- **Server**: A separate process that analyzes files and reports diagnostics.

+This separation allows for better performance and stability, as the server can run intensive operations without affecting the VS Code UI.

 ## Why Use This Extension?